+ Add a new car

 Think about it... if cars are not driven much, it can create problems with many of the components such as the brakes or engine cylinders.

-By taking care of your car during the lockdown, this gives you the opportunity to minimise potental issues that may arise.
+By taking care of your car during the lockdown, this gives you the opportunity to minimise potential issues that may arise.
 Flat spots, stalling, and other issues can be prevented, which makes the vehicle ready for the “new normal”.

 Here are six ways to maintain your car during the pandemic: